 Nan Zhou is a Staff Scientist and the Deputy Group Leader of the China Energy Group of Lawrence Berkeley National Laboratory.
 In addition, since 2010 Dr. Zhou served as the Deputy Director of the U.S.-China Clean Energy Center-Building Energy Efficiency (CERC-BEE).
 In October 2012 she assumed the Director position for CERC-BEE.
 She has driven this program to meet challenging milestones while engaging with a complex joint U.S.-China stakeholder matrix and facilitated creation of a research program portfolio to focus on breakthrough energy efficiency building technologies.
-Nan is also selected to be the Co-Chair of 2016 Buildings Summer Study of American Council for an Energy Efficient Economy (ACEEE) and Committee Member of China Green Building Council (China GBC) from 2015, and the Member of the Balaton Group from 2014.
+Nan is also selected to be the Co-Chair of 2016 Buildings Summer Study of American Council for an Energy-Efficient Economy (ACEEE) and Committee Member of China Green Building Council (China GBC) from 2015, and the Member of the Balaton Group from 2014.
+In November 2015, she is appointed as the Advisory Board Member of Asia Pacific Research Cantre under APEC.

 Nan Zhou has also co-initiated and is managing three major programs between LBNL and Chinese organizations: the LBNL-Shenzhen Institute for Buildings Research (IBR) Joint Program on Sustainable Communities, the LBNL Energy Efficiency Training Program for Chinese Industries, and the Tongji University-LBNL-University of California-Berkeley joint PostDoc Program.